LibbyH52/Cereal-Data-Dashboard/README.md

 details.

 ## Deployment
-This site has been deployed via GitHub.
+This site was deployed using GitHub Pages and can be found [here:](https://libbyh52.github.io/Cereal-Data-Dashboard/) Local deployment was not used for this project.

 ## Credits